5.2 - Building the action plan

 Reduction actions within the organisation's value chain: the organisation can control the impacts of the action that are part of its value chain;

-Reduction actions outside the organisation's value chain: the organisation is dependent and therefore cannot fully control the impacts of the action that is outside its value chain;
+Reduction actions outside the organisation’s value chain: the organisation is dependent and therefore cannot fully control the impacts of the action that are outside its value chain;

-Relative relevance - Avoidance actions: action under the effect of products and services distributed or sold by the organisation, which substitute a more carbon-intensive solution at end customers, to avoid emissions or, failing that, reduce them;
+Relative relevance - Avoidance actions: action driven by products and services distributed or sold by the organisation, which substitute a more carbon-intensive solution at end customers, to avoid emissions or, failing that, to reduce them;

-Avoidance financing actions: Financing action for emission reduction projects outside the organisation's value chain;
+Avoidance financing actions: Financing actions for emission reduction projects outside the organisation’s value chain;

-Sequestration actions: action within the organisation's field of activity, aiming to reduce GHGs in the air through the increase of carbon sinks;
+Sequestration actions: action within the organisation’s field of activity, aiming to reduce GHGs in the air by increasing carbon sinks;

-Minimum relevance - Compensation actions: when impacts could not be avoided, and through the financing of GHG sequestration projects outside the organisation's value chain.
+Minimal relevance - Offsetting actions: when impacts could not be avoided, and through financing of GHG sequestration projects outside the organisation’s value chain.

-It is important to prioritise the more relevant actions, and that compensation, sequestration and avoidance actions remain minority.
+It is important to favour the more relevant actions, and that offsetting, sequestration and avoidance actions remain minority.

 🌐 English version of this image.